wampoon-box/wampoon-dashboard/README.md

 ## Installation

-1. Place the `pwamp-dashboard` directory in your PWAMP installation:
+1. Place the `wampoon-dashboard` directory in your WAMPoon installation:
-   - For production: `[PWAMP_ROOT]/apps/pwamp-dashboard/`
+   - For production: `[WAMPoon_INSTALL_DIR]/apps/wampoon-dashboard/`
-   - For development: `[PWAMP_ROOT]/htdocs/pwamp-dashboard/`
+   - For development: `[WAMPoon_INSTALL_DIR]/htdocs/wampoon-dashboard/`

 2. Access the dashboard through your web browser:
-   - Production and development: `localhost/pwamp-dashboard/`
+   - Production and development: `localhost/wampoon-dashboard/`

 ### Configuration